-A possession film about a marriage counselor who becomes possessed by a Demon of Sexuality, when her father in law, an Exorcist, freed it while in Africa.
+A possession film about a marriage counselor who becomes possessed by the demon of sexuality, when her father in law, an exorcist, freed it while in Africa.
 He returns home, along with his ...

-A possession film about a marriage counselor who becomes possessed by a Demon of Sexuality, when her father in law, an Exorcist, freed it while in Africa.
-He returns home, along with his son and a policeman to perform an African Exorcism on her.Written by
+A possession film about a marriage counselor who becomes possessed by the demon of sexuality, when her father in law, an exorcist, freed it while in Africa.
+He returns home, along with his son and a policeman to perform an African exorcism on her.Written by

-Out of circulation for years after Warner Bros. sued American International claiming it was a ripoff of its film The Exorcist.
+Out of circulation for years after Warner Bros. sued American International claiming it was a ripoff of its film The Exorcist (1973).
 Although the film was very profitable (its budget was approx. $200,000 and it earned $4 million in its first month of release), director/producer William Girdler never saw a penny of it because of the lawsuit, which was settled shortly before he died in 1978.
 See more »

 2 of 2 people found this review helpful.